Extracorporeal cardiopulmonary resuscitation: ECMO

 Once successful cannulation is confirmed, 5000 units of intravenous heparin is administered.
 The patients cannula are attached to an ECMO circuit with blood flow targets of 3Lmin^{−1} and oxygen blood flow of 3L min^{−1} commenced.
 An arterial blood gas is used to assess for successful oxygenation and metabolic improvement following the commencement of ECMO.
 In the CHEER trial, mean arterial perfusion pressures of 70mmHg were targeted.
 Once the patient is stabilised on the ECMO circuit, they are transferred for further management of causal pathology, for example to the cardiac catheterisation laboratory for coronary angiogram or to radiology for thrombectomy.
 In an effort to avoid limb ischaemia, in some centres a third cannula is inserted.
 This third cannula, is extended distally into the femoral artery to ensure perfusion of the lower limb.

 It has been well established that maintenance of therapeutic hypothermia is arrest scenarios is beneficial.
 In view of this, a target temperature of 33°^{C} is maintained for the first 24 hours following commencement of ECMO, with gradual rewarming occurring thereafter.

 Limitations

-The current trend of increasing use of ECPR is very promising.
-However the pool of available research of efficacy is limited, with a number of retrospective observational studies and prospective case-controls studies providing the foundation of modern ECPR evidence.
+The pool of available research of efficacy is limited, with a number of retrospective observational studies and prospective case-controls studies providing the foundation of modern ECPR evidence.
 Due to the very nature of ECPR, the applications of a randomised control trial is largely unfeasible, thus limited the quality of data available Furthermore, in regards to logistics, ECPR is a highly sub specialised procedure which is both resource and skill intensive.
 As such it is expensive to initiate and to maintain and therefore has exclusively occurred in tertiary centres with a well-established ECMO service.